 Can future problems be prevented?

 Animal Control Specialists, Inc. will recommend physical barriers that will prevent future problems.
 We can install attic fan screens, roof vent screens, and chimney screens.
 We can also cover holes in roofs and gutter lines to prevent wildlife from gaining access into attics.
 We screen stoops decks and sheds to stop burrowing wildlife from living and dying under them.
-Call us today to get dead birds, squirrels, raccoons, possums (opossums), skunks, rabbits, coyotes, fox, deer and rodents removed.
+Call us today for removal of dead birds, squirrels, raccoons, possums (opossums), skunks, rabbits, coyotes, fox, deer and rodents.

 If you see a dead deer or other animal on or around your property, contact us before other wildlife take notice of the carcass.
 We can provide you with a dead animal removal cost estimate immediately.